ekisalar/BlogManagerHexagonalArchitecture/README.md

 ### Technologies and Patterns Used
 - Hexagonal Architecture (Ports and Adapters)
 - PostgreSQL Database
-- Code-First Auto-Migration
+- Code-First Auto-Migration DB Update when Application Starts
 - CQRS Pattern with Mediator
 - In-Memory Database for DbContext Testing
 - Separate Test Projects for Loosely Coupled Adapters and Ports
 - NUnit and Fluent Assertions
-- Support for Both JSON and XML Requests and Responses
+- Support for Both JSON and XML Requests and Responses by setting header to `Accept: application/json` or `Accept: application/xml`
 - Dockerization
 - Logging via Serilog
 - Exception Handling Middleware with Logging